 Care of Framed Paintings

+Dust and Dirt = Dulling and Damage.
 Dust and dirt can become attached to the surface of a painting, dulling the colors and damaging the artwork.
 Careful dusting prevents dust from accumulating and sticking to the surface of the paint.
 A soft artist’s brush is the best tool to use.
 Look for a flat brush that is about two or three inches wide with soft, springy, gentle bristles.
 Inspect the painting before dusting.
 If there are any chips or cracking paint, it’s not safe to dust the painting because you may further chip the paint and brush it away from the painting.
 If the surface is intact, very gently dust the painting.
 A strong light will help you see where there is dust or quickly catch any flaking of the surface paint so you can stop before causing damage.

 Where to Hang Paintings